TusharSharmaIN/gsw-bash/README.md

     ```

 6.  tcpdump with -w option
-    It saves the packets into a `.pcap` file
+    It saves the packets into a `.pcap` file.
     ```
     $ tcpdump -w pkt.pcap -i eth0
     ```

 7.  tcpdump with -r option
-    It reads the pckets from a `.pacp` file
+    It reads the pckets from a `.pacp` file.
     ```
     $ tcpdump -r pkt.pcap
     ```